-If a good match cannot be found, the ATU button will be off.
-If a partial match is found - the ATU can improve the match but can't meet the criteria for a good match -- the ATU will remain engaged with the partial match and the ATU button will be off.
+If a good match cannot be found, the ATU button will be unlit after a tuning attempt.
+If the ATU can improve the impedance match, but not well enough to be considered a successful match, the partial result is stored and will be used when the transmitter is returned to the frequency.
+In this case the ATU button will be unlit.